 You may also be asked to provide a sample of ascitic fluid if your doctor thinks you need drainage of ascites for medical reasons.
-Some patients with ovarian, endometrial cancer or endometriosis-related can develop a build-up of fluid in their abdomen, called ascitic fluid.
+Some patients with gynaecological cancer can develop a build-up of fluid in their abdomen, called ascitic fluid.
 This may need to be drained by your doctor if it becomes uncomfortable or troublesome.
-This is not related to taking the study drug and would only be done for medical reasons, not specifically for the trial.
-However, if you need this procedure as part of your standard care whilst taking part in the trial you will be asked if we can keep some of the fluid as it contains biological information about your cancer that could be used in future research.
+This is not related to taking the study drig and would only be done for medical reasons, not specifically for the trial.
+However, if you need this procedure as part ofyour standard care whilst taking part in the trial you will be asked if we can keep some of the fluid as it contains biological information about your cancer that could be used in future research.
 This is an optional consent within the trial which you do not have to agree to if you do not wish and you can still take part in the study.
 Please initial the appropriate part of the consent form if you agree to any ascitic fluid collected being used in the trial.